We are reviewing the amounts electricity retailers must pay solar customers for the power they send into the grid.

 - other fees and charges: the value of market fees and ancillary service charges that retailers avoid when energy is produced by solar customers.

-- avoided carbon and human health costs: the value associated with avoiding carbon emissions when energy is produced by solar customers.
-It is currently set at 2.5 cents per kilowatt hour (c/kWh) by the Victorian government.
-We have not separately accounted for the human health costs.
+- environmental benefits of renewable energy: the value associated with reducing greenhouse gas emissions when energy is produced by solar customers.
+It is currently set at 2.5 cents per kilowatt hour (c/kWh).

-For more information about our methodology and review process for the minimum feed-in tariff 2023-24, see our draft decision paper.
+For more information about our methodology and review process for the minimum feed-in tariff 2023-24, see our final decision paper.